Find a balance.

 Unfortunately, these women are boring their dates and making them feel like there is nothing more to them.

-These women may even believe that they are finding common ground with their date because their date has kids as well.
+These women believe they are finding common ground with their date, as their date has kids as well.

 So they blabber on about their kids.